-A good rule of thumb suggests annual services unless there have been problems in the past year.
+A good rule of thumb suggests opting for annual services from the likes of Albert Culver Company (https://albertculver.com/) unless there have been problems in the past year.
 Several factors can influence this decision, including the age of the system, how often it is used, and the type of system.

 The HVAC system does a lot of the heavy lifting when it comes to maintaining the home.
 Heating and cooling are the most commonly used HVAC service in homes here, but did you know that there are even more benefits than keeping your place cool in the summer and warm in the winter?
 Regular HVAC maintenance can also improve your air quality and the efficiency of your HVAC system, which saves you money.